Studio visits

 History

-I've been a practising artist for 35 years (at least, I’d rather not look at that too closely).
+I've been a practising artist for over 35 years.
 I'm mostly self-taught and don't hold any formal art qualifications.
 Initially working in textiles and then moving into illustration, in recent years I’ve settled on painting as my preferred medium.

 I’m named after the Bob Dylan song ‘Corrina, Corrina’.
 Currently living and working in Nottingham, UK, originally from Rochdale, Lancashire.